Denied boarding compensation can be $1,350 in cash, or maybe $10,000

 After a flurry of meetings with staffers on The Hill, the Senate Commerce Committee did nothing.
 Then, the House Transportation and Infrastructure Committee also did nothing.
 Both held showy hearings.
 However, neither the Senate or the House did anything positive in terms of overbooking and denied boarding.

-After almost 20 months, nothing has changed except that passengers already boarded cannot be pulled off the plane if there is an oversold condition.
+Almost two years later, nothing has changed except that passengers already boarded cannot be pulled off the plane if there is an oversold condition.
 So, here is a recap of the DOT denied boarding rules as they stand today.

 Note the exceptions to these rules: Passengers must meet the required check-in times; no compensation is needed and passengers should check the airline’s “boarding priority” (the rules that specify which passenger gets bumped first in case there are not enough voluntary bumpees).
 And, if a passenger is bumped “involuntarily,” they can receive compensation in cash, not airline scrip or vouchers.
+However, now airlines can give compensation with credit card credits.

 When a passenger volunteers to be bumped, that passenger’s compensation is determined by the airline and the passenger — it is a bargaining situation.
 One passenger ended up with $10,000!
 Make sure you know the rules before negotiating with the gate agents.